Rescue Call-Outs: 227

-One of the privileges that goes with living in the KZN region of South Africa is that we have Vervet monkeys living around our homes, schools, parks and even our factories.
-And with the presence of monkeys we also have mixed emotions about them.
-But love them or hate them, even be indifferent to them, they are here to stay... if we can educate and enlighten enough people to care about Vervet Monkeys and what they are really about.
+One of the privileges that goes with living in the KZN region of South Africa is that we have Vervet Monkeys living around our homes, schools, parks and even our factories.
+With the presence of monkeys we also have mixed emotions about them, but love them or hate them, even be indifferent to them, they are here to stay... if we can educate and enlighten enough people to care about Vervet Monkeys and what they are really about.

-Our team of dedicated rescuers and rescue assistants, veterinarians, educators, monitors, fund-raisers, administrative assistants and supporters is what makes this project the success that it is today.
+Our team of dedicated rescuers and rescue assistants, veterinarians, educators, monitors, fund-raisers, administrative assistants and supporters is what makes this project the success it is today.

 We devote our time to educating the public why the monkeys are here, why monkeys behave the way they do, the things people should do or not do when monkeys are around and how to humanely keep monkeys away from those places where they are not welcome.

 Knowing that monkeys will NOT randomly attack and bite people, unless provoked, and that they DON’T carry rabies is enough to change antagonism and fear into tolerance and appreciation.